 5.05 An employee who is a member of a religious group which by official policy prohibits union membership and paying of union dues or assessment, may apply in writing to the Union, to have such dues remitted to an appropriate religious group.

-6.01 The Business Agent of the Union or his/her designated representative shall be allowed access to the Aird Centre subject to the University's normal security provisions.
-The Business Agent or his/her designated representative shall endeavour to inform the immediate supervisor in advance of any visit.
+6.01 The Business Agent of the Union shall be allowed access to the Aird Centre subject to the University's normal security provisions.
+The Business Agent of the Union shall endeavour to inform the immediate supervisor in advance of any visit.

 7.01 During the term of this Agreement the University or its representative(s) shall not cause any lockout, and the Union agrees that neither it nor its member(s) shall cause or sanction any strike, slowdown or other interruption of work.